to place it on page-->

 Knitting is an excellent craft that allows you to create beautiful and functional items using just two needles and yarn.

 If you are a beginner or have some experience, knowing that you are not alone is essential.
 We all started just where you are now.
-As beginners, we all have one thing in common: we make mistakes.
-I can personally tell you that I have my fair share of mistakes over the years.
+As beginners, we all have one thing in common: we all make mistakes.
+I can personally attest that I have made my fair share of mistakes over the years.

 In this article, I will share some of my mistakes and what I've heard from others.
-Better still, I will give tips to help you fix or avoid those mistakes altogether.
+Better still, I will provide tips to help you avoid or correct those

 By the end of this article, you'll have the knowledge and confidence to embark on your knitting projects with ease.